isabella232/mobile-services.ko-KR/help/blackberry/metrics.md

 ## Additional mobile metrics and dimensions {#section_0B32BBF9CA734103BEDB5E755FFE5B31}

-다음 지표와 차원은 나열된 방법을 통해 모바일 솔루션 변수에서 캡처됩니다.
+The following metrics and dimensions are captured in mobile solution variables by the listed method.

 * **위치(10km까지)**

    Populated by `trackLocation` methods.

-   * Analytics 컨텍스트 데이터/타겟 매개 변수:
+   * Analytics context data/Target parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * 고객 관리 트레이트:
+   * 고객 관리 특성:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`